-Oxford EMCRF will not provide medical cover for studies.
+The CRF will not provide medical cover for studies.
 This must be organised and agreed by the individual study teams, per study.
 The required level of cover and any special arrangements are assessed during the study onboarding process and agreed prior to green light.
 The name and contact details of study specific medical cover will be provided by the study team during the study set-up process.

-9.3 Medical Emergency arrangements
+9.3 MEDICAL EMERGENCY ARRANGEMENTS

-Oxford EMCRF has an Emergency Transfer SOP which is used for studies that do not have protocol-defined arrangements.
-EMCRF may also develop guidance document for management of medical emergencies (e.g. cytokine release syndrome) as needs dictate.
+The CRF may also develop guidance document for management of medical emergencies (e.g. cytokine release syndrome) as needs dictate.